Kazzinc: Social Contribution

 Kazzinc patronizes several children’s homes in East Kazakhstan Region.

 In July 2019 Kazzinc launched the Larger Family Support Program.

-Kazzinc donates approximately KZT 11.0 bln (about $28.5M) annually to the local communities where its operations are located.
+Kazzinc donates approximately KZT 11.0 billion (about $28.5M) annually to the local communities where its operations are located.

 The company established a regional Heroism Award for the acts of heroism by the local people.
 The winners are selected through public opinion polls.